miracle99shoh/Data_visualization_penguins_diamonds/README.md

-<h1>Analysis and Visualization of two different data in RStudio</h1>
+<h1>Data Visualization of two different data in RStudio</h1>

 <h2>Description</h2>
 <br /> Project consists of a simple analysis of couple of public datasets: Diamonds and PalmerPenguins.
-Datasets are part of [ggplot2](https://ggplot2.tidyverse.org/reference/diamonds.html) package.
+Datasets are part of the <br/><a href="https://ggplot2.tidyverse.org/reference/diamonds.html">ggplot2</a> package.
 <br />

 <h2>Languages and Utilities Used</h2>